 Incisions made during facelift surgery are closed with sutures.
 Drainage tubes may be inserted but can be removed in 1 to 2 days.
 Sutures are removed between 5 and 10 days.

 From the moment you wake up from the general anesthesia and open your eyes after your facelift surgery, you may not know quite what to expect.
-Expect to still be the same “you,” but the way you used to look, years ago, before the onset of facial lines and wrinkles and maybe that sagging neckline.
-However, patience not only is a virtue; it’s the one virtue that will get you through the first few hours, days, and weeks after surgery.
+No matter what age you are, expect to still be the same "you," but the way you used to look, years ago, before the onset of facial lines, wrinkles, and maybe a sagging neckline.
+However, patience is not only a virtue, but it’s also the one virtue that will get you through the first few hours, days, and weeks after surgery.

-If you had a traditional facelift procedure done, odds are the doctor recommended general anesthesia to ensure the best outcome.
+If you had a traditional facelift procedure done in New York City, odds are the doctor recommended general anesthesia to ensure the best outcome.
 It’s normal to experience chills and nausea immediately after waking up.
 The discomfort may persist for an hour or so.
 Be prepared to feel groggy and out of sorts until the anesthesia wears off.
 If you had outpatient surgery, be sure to have a safe ride home from our New York City surgery office.

 When you do get home, your face may be wrapped up in thick bandages.
 There may have been one or more drainage tubes attached to make sure the blood drains properly, and your face most likely will feel tight and sore from the procedure.